SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 Start strict mode in JS: "use strict";
 in JS, non-strict mode code is called sloppy mode
 In JS, modules and classes are strict by default
+In JS, strict mode applies to the whole file if it's the first statement if the file, and to the whole function if it's the first statement in the function

+Strict mode in JS:
+- reserves certain keywords (for future proofing)

 <h2>IO</h2>